guidara/keyboards/README.md

 # keyboards
-These are custom keyboard layouts that I use in the [XKB format](https://en.wikipedia.org/wiki/X_keyboard_extension).
+These are custom keyboard layouts that I use in the Microsoft KLC and the [XKB format](https://en.wikipedia.org/wiki/X_keyboard_extension).

 ## Layouts

 ### fr_de_US
-This is a regular US keyboards with special characters added when using the `AltGr` key.
+This is a regular US keyboards with extra characters accessible using the `AltGr` key.

-Although the keyboard is designed mainly for easy access to French and German characters&mdash;including the often missing œ/Œ, æ/Æ and capital ẞ&mdash;the characters for Spanish, Portuguese, Romanian, [ALA-LC romanization of Arabic](https://en.wikipedia.org/wiki/Romanization_of_Arabic#Comparison_table), and Icelandic are also included.
+Although the keyboard is designed mainly for easy access to French and German characters&mdash;including the often missing œ/Œ, æ/Æ and capital ẞ&mdash;more diacritics and characters are available, including those needed for Spanish, Portuguese, Romanian, and [ALA-LC romanization of Arabic](https://en.wikipedia.org/wiki/Romanization_of_Arabic#Comparison_table) among others.

 Five sets of quotation marks are available: «…» “…” ‘…’ „…“ and ‚…‘.

-As long as `AltGr` is not used, this keyboard is identical to the US layout.
+As long as `AltGr` is not used, this keyboard is identical to the [US layout](https://en.wikipedia.org/wiki/QWERTY#United_States).

 #### French diacritics and characters